-Layout qualifiers can be used for uniform blocks, but not for non-block uniform declarations.
-The layout qualifier identifiers for uniform blocks are layout-qualifier-id shared packed std140 row_major column_major binding = integer-constant
+Layout qualifiers can be used for uniform and shader storage blocks, but not for non-block uniform declarations.
+The layout qualifier identifiers (and shared keyword) for uniform and shader storage blocks are

+'''

+layout-qualifier-id

+shared

+packed

+std140

+std430

+row_major

+column_major

+binding = integer-constant-expression

+offset = integer-constant-expression

+align = integer-constant-expression

+'''

-None of these have any semantic affect at all on the usage of the variables being declared; they only describe how data is laid out in memory.
+None of these have any semantic effect at all on the usage of the variables being declared; they only describe how data is laid out in memory.
 For example, matrix semantics are always column-based, as described in the rest of this specification, no matter what layout qualifiers are being used.

-Uniform block layout qualifiers can be declared for global scope, on a single uniform block, or on a single block member declaration.
+Uniform and shader storage block layout qualifiers can be declared for global scope, on a single uniform or shader storage block, or on a single block member declaration.